youtopin/azeron-client/README.md

 ### Add new listener

-The best way to create a listener is to implement `SimpleEventListener` for generic type of your DTO.
+The best way to create a listener is to implement `AzeronEventListener` for generic type of your DTO.
 Then you need to mark this class with `@AzeronListener` and define eventName, classType of DTO, and policy.

     @Log4j2
     @AzeronListener(eventName = "event_channel_name", ofClass = YourDto.class, policy = HandlerPolicy.AZERON)
-    public class SeenAsyncStrategyListener implements SimpleEventListener<SimpleAzeronMessage> {
+    public class SeenAsyncStrategyListener implements AzeronEventListener<SimpleAzeronMessage> {
         private final String serviceName;
         @Autowired
         public SeenAsyncStrategyListener(@Value("${spring.application.name}") String serviceName) {